 Sometimes properties have become structurally unsound, have poorly designed layouts or are just plain ugly.
 Throwing money at a renovation might only get you so far, when you can instead do a rebuild.
 To contain costs you can consider using a building broker who can help you shop around to find the right plans, builder and price for your investment.

-If you want to get the right advice on how you can properly finance any renovations on your home from an experienced mortgage broker in Perth, contact Jess today!
+If you want to get the right advice on how you can properly finance any renovations on your home from an experienced mortgage broker in Perth, contact Gerry today!